 - Specific.
 A good goal is a specific goal.
-It indicates the who, what, when, where, and why of your lofty vision for the future.
+It indicates the who, what, when, where, and why of your vision for the future.
 It tells you not only what you eventually hope to accomplish, but also the steps you must take to get there.

 - Attainable.
-You can set ambitious goals, but make sure that you break down the goals into attainable steps.
-You can do this by breaking your goals into measurements that you can reach within a couple of months.
+You can set ambitious goals, but make sure you break them down into attainable steps.
+You can do this by breaking your goals into measurements you can reach within a couple of months.
 If you need to lose 100 pounds but haven’t had success with losing more than 20, then make yourself an attainable goal of losing 15 pounds.
 You can lose additional weight by setting a new goal once you reach your initial “success measurement” of 15 pounds.
 Giving yourself the ability to meet your lofty goals in a piecemeal manner helps you avoid discouragement along the way.

 Examples of S.M.A.R.T.
 Goals

-Here are three examples of how to turn typical New Year’s resolutions into S.M.A.R.T. goals with staying power:
+Here are three examples of how to turn typical New Year’s resolutions into S.M.A.R.T. goals with staying power.

-Instead of simply resolving to “get out of debt,” a savvy goal-setter specifies the type and amount of debt, as well as the wise behaviors that can lead to goal attainment.
-A S.M.A.R.T. goal, then, could say, “I will reduce my credit card debt by $2,500 by March 15th, and I will do so by applying all of my commission bonuses to the balance, rather than making minimum payments each month.”
+Instead of simply resolving to “get out of debt,” a savvy goal-setter specifies the type and amount of debt, as well as the behaviors that can lead to goal attainment.
+A S.M.A.R.T. goal might be, “I will reduce my credit card debt by $2,500 by March 15.
+I will do so by applying all of my commission bonuses to the balance, rather than making minimum payments each month.”

 Take some time this New Year’s Eve to really consider who you want to be in the future, and then employ S.M.A.R.T. goals to help you fulfill your vision.
-Making a resolution to live your life with purpose and passion is a beautiful and exciting occasion, and should not be dreaded.
+Making a resolution to live your life with purpose and passion is a beautiful and exciting thing, not something to dread.

 What has helped – or hindered you from – attaining your goals?